 Here is where you need to decide what type of flashlight might be more useful to you.
 This depends on the conditions you think you might run into, or those that you’re already familiar with.

-One of the features I would highly recommend having on a hiking flashlight, is emergency signalling.
+One of the features I highly recommend having on a hiking flashlight, is emergency signaling.
 This comes in the form of either SOS or ‘beacon’.
 Some lights features both, and just about all of the recommendations below will have one form of it or another.

 - AA alkaline 1.5 volt (single or double)

 - AA rechargeable 1.2 volt (NiMH) aka; Eneloop